-In this article, author Nageeb Gounjaria from Spanish Faster gives 5 good reasons to learn Spanish.
+In this article, author Nageeb Gounjaria from Spanish Faster gives 5 good reasons to why we should learn Spanish.

 Spanish is one of the world’s major living languages; it is the main spoken language in 21 countries.
 Indeed, Spanish is one of the six official languages of the United Nations and the second most used language in international communication.
 Current trends show that Spanish is becoming increasingly popular almost everywhere: the US is mulling the idea of having Spanish as its official second language; more European students are studying Spanish as a second or third language; Asia is seeing an exponential growth in student registration for Spanish classes in private language schools and universities.
 If the world is taking so much interest in Spanish language, you certainly don’t want to miss the boat as well.